Adaptive Neyman Allocation: Simulations Using Online A/B Testing Data

 \subsubsection{Experimental design and results.}

-We consider the following three designs of experiments. \begin{enumerate} \item Half-half allocation: a completely randomized experiment with half subjects in the treated group and half subjects in the control group. \item Two stage adaptive Neyman allocation: the two stage adaptive experiment as described in Algorithm~\ref{alg:2StageANA}, using parameter $\beta = 10$. \item M stage adaptive Neyman allocation: the $M$ stage adaptive experiment as described in Algorithm~\ref{alg:MStageANA}, using parameter $\bm{\beta} = (20, 5, 1)$ when $M=3$, using parameter $\bm{\beta} = (30, 10, 3, 1)$ when $M=4$, and using parameter $\bm{\beta} = (60, 20, 8, 3, 1)$ when $M=5$. \end{enumerate}
+We consider the following three designs of experiments. \begin{enumerate} \item Half-half allocation: a completely randomized experiment with half units in the treated group and half units in the control group. \item Two stage adaptive Neyman allocation: the two stage adaptive experiment as described in Algorithm~\ref{alg:2StageANA}, using parameter $\beta = 1$ as suggested in Theorem~\ref{thm:2StageANA}. \item M stage adaptive Neyman allocation: the $M$ stage adaptive experiment as described in Algorithm~\ref{alg:MStageANA}, using parameters $\beta_m = 6 \cdot 15^{-\frac{m}{M}}$. as suggested in Theorem~\ref{thm:MStageANA}. \end{enumerate}

 For each design, we conduct the experiment and calculate the difference-in-means estimator $\widehat{\tau}$.
 We compare the variances of the estimators in Figure~\ref{fig:Variances} and compare the distributions of the estimators in Figure~\ref{fig:Histogram}.
 Note that, there are two sources of randomness in Figures~\ref{fig:Variances} and~\ref{fig:Histogram}.
 First, the resampling process draws random samples when generating the potential outcomes; second, the experiments are randomized experiments when determining the treatment assignments.